-Regional Vanpool Program - The CalVans vanpool program is a Joint Powers Authority (JPA) operating in seven Valley counties (Fresno, Kern, Kings, Madera, Merced, San Joaquin, and Tulare), and in nine other counties throughout California.
-The multi-county Valley transit agency is at the forefront of this pioneering vanpool effort with about 702 vanpools currently operating.
+Regional Vanpool Program - Known today as CalVans, a Joint Powers Agency, California Vanpool Authority formed CalVans in 2011 and has grown to include hundreds of vanpools tailored to meet the needs of not only government employees, but student populations and mega commuters.
+The statewide transit agency is at the forefront of this pioneering vanpool effort with about 736 vanpools serving 357 cities in 41 different counties.
 The CalVans vanpool program provides a high-quality, low-cost travel option for rural-to-rural commuters including farmworkers, prison workers, and teachers.